 Developing young leaders with a connection to the natural world and a passion for environmental action

-Elementary-aged students are invited to complete one activity from each category by May 31st to become a CERTIFIED PEA YOUNG ECO LEADER.
+Elementary-aged students are invited to complete one activity from each category to become a CERTIFIED PEA YOUNG ECO LEADER.

 - Keep a list of completed activities, including the date completed and a photo of the finished product or you in action.
 Print out our activity tracker here or use your own list for tracking.

-- Share your photos on Flipgrid and social media every week to become eligible for prizes and interact with fellow Young Eco Leaders.
+- Share your photos on social media every week to become eligible for prizes and interact with fellow Young Eco Leaders.
 Make sure to tag @peancorg and #PEAYoungLeaders.

 - Check the PEA Facebook page every Friday for information about raffle winners and prizes.

 - Research climate change and calculate your footprint

 - Watch a short video: The Story of Change